dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    the use of, and I think it safer under the care of the bank, until I have occasion to call for it, than in my own custody.

-   COMMON SENSE.

-   June 17th.
+   June 17th. *COMMON SENSE.*

-   ADDRESSED TO THE OPPOSERS OF THE BANK
+   No. VII.
+(Editor's Note: No.'s VI & VII are under Recently Attributed works, "Attack on Paper Money Laws", and "On the Affairs of Pennsylvania")

+   ADDRESSED *to the* OPPOSERS *of the* BANK.

+   from the *Pennsylvania Gazette*, March 7, 1787.

    ERROR like guilt is unwilling to die.
 However strong the conviction, or clear the detection, it still disdains to yield, and though defeated struggles to survive.
-The opposers to the Bank, finding their cause as unpopular as it is unjust, are endeavoring to confound what they cannot confuse, and to recover by contrivance what they lost by misconduct.
+The opposers to the Bank, finding their cause as unpopular as it is unjust, are endeavouring to confound what they cannot confute, and to recover by contrivance what they lost by misconduct.
    Failing in the onset, they seek to embarrass the issue, and escape undefeated in the fog of perplexity.

-   New devices, as frivolous as they are unjust, are couched under new pretenses, and held out to divide or to deceive.
+   New devices, as frivolous as they are unjust, are couched under new pretences, and held out to divide or to deceive.
 A small reinforcement, by any means obtained, might serve as a prop to their consequence, or an apology to their defeat.

    When men have rashly plunged themselves into a measure, the right or wrong of it is soon forgotten.
-Party knows no impulse but spirit, no prize but victory.
+Party knows no impulse but spirit, no prise but victory.
 It is blind to truth, and hardened against conviction.
 It seeks to justify error by perseverance, and denies to its own mind the operation of its own judgment.
 A man under the tyranny of party spirit is the